tokuhirom/Regexp-Rules/README.md

 # NAME

-Regexp::Rules - Write your rules in Perl6 like syntax.
+Regexp::Rules - (EXPERIMENTAL) Write your rules in Perl6 like syntax.

 # SYNOPSIS